It was like someone put a pair of glasses on my brain

 With your generous gift, the Osler team can and will help more patients like me—people who desperately need support to get their lives back.

-When you give today, your gift will be generously matched by Westmount Army and Navy Club.
+When you give today, your gift will be generously matched.
 That means your donation will go twice as far to help people in our community get the critical treatment they need.
 To lead fuller, more productive lives.
 To build better relationships.
 To enjoy simple pleasures.
 To hear the birds singing.

 Thank you for supporting our community hospital.